vicky3585/Applit-ai-Agent/replit.md

-# AI Web IDE
+# AI Web IDE - Replit Core Clone

 ## Overview

-This is an AI-powered web-based Integrated Development Environment (IDE) that provides intelligent coding assistance through agent-based workflows.
-The application combines a traditional IDE interface with real-time AI agent collaboration, enabling developers to interact with AI assistants that can plan, code, test, and fix code automatically.

-The system features a multi-panel layout with file management, code editing, chat interface, terminal access, and real-time agent state monitoring.
-It's designed to maximize information density while maintaining clarity, following IDE-specific design patterns inspired by VS Code and JetBrains IDEs.
+This project is transforming from a simple AI Web IDE into a complete local Replit Core clone running on Ubuntu 24.04 with NVIDIA RTX 3060 GPU support.
+The system enables full prompt-to-app workflows where users type natural language requests and the system automatically plans, codes, tests, and deploys complete applications with live preview.

 ## User Preferences